dbetancogith/hiring-opportunities/README.md

     ![pie-under-sampling](/images/pie-under-sampling.png)

-3. Balancing Weights all 4 algorithms used accept the parameter class_weight set to ‘balanced’ here are the results:
+**3. Balancing Weights all 4 algorithms used accept the parameter class_weight set to ‘balanced’ here are the results:**
    - Random forest has the highest ROC value of 0.89 followed by SVC with 0.86
    - Random forest accuracy 0.89, SVC accuracy 0.86
    - The fastest model was Decision Tree Classification with 0.003